salt-formulas/salt-formula-linux/README.rst

 RHEL / CentOS
 ^^^^^^^^^^^^^

-Unfortunately ``update-motd`` is currently not available for RHEL so there's no native support for dynamic motd.
+Currently, ``update-motd`` is not available for RHEL.
+So there is no native support for dynamic ``motd``.
-You can still set static one, only pillar structure differs:
+You can still set a static one, with a different pillar structure:

 .. code-block:: yaml